parkag/saio-blog/_posts/articles/2015-05-17-starting-state-of-saio.md

 //TODO

 ###saio_recalc.c
-//TODO
+Implements the best performing algorithm for calculating SAIO moves.

+It is the only algorithm which that Jan kept in the repo.

 ###saio_probes.h
-Defines tracing procedures.
-(For debugging purposes?)
+Defines tracing procedures - for debugging purposes.
 //TODO

 ###saio_probes.d